-SAPAC is looking for interns who have interests in advocacy, education, women’s rights, minority rights, counterterrorism, indigenous people’s rights, U.S. foreign policy, meeting with members of Congress on the Hill to discuss important issues for the Sindhi community, as well as having skills in writing, communication, and research.
+SAPAC is looking for interns who have interests in advocacy, education, women’s rights, minority rights, counterterrorism, indigenous people’s rights, U.S. foreign policy, advocating for the Sindhi community on Capitol Hill, as well as having skills in writing, communication, and research.

 What to expect: